Friday 4 - Sunday 6 Jun 2027

 FAQ's about Sell Sheets

 A sell sheet is a one-page document that acts as a summary of the concept, core gameplay, theme, and other important elements of your game.
+Please submit as a pdf.

 Often they are presented to publishers as part of a pitch with the hope being the game will go onto publication.
 They can be used by a publisher as a reminder of a designer meeting, or can be provided in lieu of a meeting to generate interest in a design.